-MA in English
+M.A. in English

 The department awards up to 10 Graduate Teaching Assistantships to our top M.A. applicants each year.
-M.A.GTAships run 10 months and offer tuition remission, insurance, and a stipend.
-GTAs will work for their first year in the University Writing Center and will teach introductory writing courses for the First-Year Composition program in their second year.
+For M.A. students, GTAships run 10 months and offer tuition remission, insurance, and a stipend.
+During their first year, GTAs gain valuable pedagogical experience as a consultant in the University Writing Center.
+During their second year, GTAs teach their own first-year writing courses in our Composition Program.

 - Assistant Director of Creative Writing

-- Research Assistant - Morton Endowed Professor
+- Research Assistant to the Morton Endowed Chair

-Connect with other English Graduate Students through our dynamic student led English Graduate Organization.
+- Connect with other English Graduate Students through our dynamic student-led English Graduate Organization.

-Obtain valuable skills and participate in professional development through the School of Interdisciplinary Studies PLAN workshops.
+- Obtain valuable skills and participate in professional development through the School of Interdisciplinary Studies PLAN workshops.

-Enjoy a supportive and productive graduate experience through the School of Interdisciplinary Studies mentoring network.
+- Enjoy a supportive and productive graduate experience through the School of Interdisciplinary Studies mentoring network.

 To learn more about our M.A. program, get in touch with the director of graduate studies or go to the Graduate Program Catalog for more information.